codefaux/ytdlp-filter-notifier/README.md

 # ytdlp-telegram-filter-notify

-A lightweight YouTube watcher that monitors channels and sends Telegram messages for new uploads matching user-defined filters.
+A lightweight watcher that monitors channels and sends Telegram messages for new uploads matching user-defined filters.

 ## Features
 - Monitor YouTube channels for new uploads